marczz/unix_memo/source/shell.rst

     $ exec 4<&-
     $ rm /tmp/tmpfile

-If our shell and system admit process substitution, which is the case of bash, and zsh on systems that support named pipes (FIFOs) or the ``/dev/fd`` files:
+If our shell and system admit `process substitution`_, which is the case of bash, and zsh on systems that support named pipes (FIFOs) or the ``/dev/fd`` files: